Every Day Is a New Day: Chart performance

 In the United States, Every Day Is a New Day peaked at number 108 on the US Billboard 200 and at number 47 on the Top R&B/Hip-Hop Albums.
 This marked Ross' highest-charting release since her 1991 studio album The Force Behind the Power.
 Elswehere, the album failed to chart.
 It, however, reached, number 73 on the UK Albums Chart, becoming her lowest-charting album of original material since Ross (1978).
-The album sold around 100,000 copies in the US.
+The album sold around 275,000 copies worldwide on release.

 Every Day Is a New Day yielded several singles, including Ross' final hit single of the 1990s in the UK, "Not Over You Yet", which was remixed and became a top ten hit, peaking at number 9 in the UK Singles Chart.
 A remix of "Until We Meet Again" reached number 2 on the US Dance Club Songs.
 "Sugarfree", though not released as a single, received urban adult airplay in the United States and peaked at number 21 on the Bubbling Under R&B/Hip-Hop Songs.